teleconsys/DCS/testsheet.md

 Admin actor responsible for system-wide management.
 GC can:

-- Add or remove providers from the whitelist
+- Add or remove users and providers from the whitelist

 **Environment Variables:**